liur1wit/pong_lab/README.md

 ![PongGif](https://user-images.githubusercontent.com/59747228/144959595-1876cb9e-b98f-417a-bffc-10cc88552e2c.gif)

-We train the model by using gaussiannb from sklearn.
-The average length of 3 games played by AI is about 5 seconds.
-Name of team members: Rui Liu, Favian Liu, Danny Dang
+We train the model by using gaussiannb from sklearn./n The average length of 3 games played by AI is about 5 seconds./n Name of team members: Rui Liu, Favian Liu, Danny Dang